helen-akateva/Paws-Shelter/README.md

 This project was developed by a team of students as part of the GoIT educational course.
 Each team member contributed to different aspects of the application.

 ### My Contribution
-I was responsible for developing the **Stories section** ([src/partials/stories.html](src/partials/stories.html)), which showcases heartwarming adoption success stories and testimonials.
+I was responsible for developing the **Stories section**, which showcases heartwarming adoption success stories and testimonials.
 I also presented this project to our mentor.

 ## 👤 Author